 A draft research plan for this topic was posted on the USPSTF website for public comment from December 17, 2020, to January 20, 2021.
 In response to public comments, the treatment eligibility criteria were revised to clarify the variations of PAP that were eligible and that studies focused on screening specific occupational groups in the context of an occupational health examination for fitness for duty are excluded.
 The USPSTF made no substantive change that altered the scope of the review.
 The final version of the research plan was posted on the USPSTF website on March 4, 2021.
-The draft evidence review will be reviewed by content experts, representatives of federal partners, USPSTF members, and AHRQ Medical Officers and will be revised based on comments received, as appropriate.
-The draft evidence review will also be posted for public comment.
-Revisions will be made based on comments received, and any references suggested by expert or public reviewers will be evaluated for inclusion or exclusion.
+The draft evidence review was reviewed by content experts, representatives of Federal partners, USPSTF members, and AHRQ Medical Officers.
+Reviewer comments were presented to the USPSTF during its deliberations and addressed in revisions of this evidence review where appropriate.
+Revisions included clarifying in the Introduction and Methods that combined screening approaches for OSA were eligible (e.g., screening questionnaire followed by home-based oximetry testing for persons who score above a defined threshold on the questionnaire) and elaborating on the limitations of the current body of evidence in the Discussion.
+The draft evidence review was posted for public comment from March 29, 2022, through April 25, 2022.
+Revisions included clarifying current AASM clinical practice guidelines relevant to OSA in the Introduction and clarifying in the Introduction and Methods that the scope of the review does not include screening for OSA in occupational settings.